dropwizard/dropwizard/docs/source/manual/core.rst

 ========

 Commands are basic actions which Dropwizard runs based on the arguments provided on the command line.
-The built-in ``server`` command, for example, spins up an HTTP server and runs your service.
+The built-in ``server`` command, for example, spins up an HTTP server and runs your application.
 Each ``Command`` subclass has a name and a set of command line options which Dropwizard will use to parse the given command line arguments.